moogacs/docs.buf.build/docs/tour/detect-breaking-changes.md

 ---

-You can detect [breaking changes][breaking] between different versions of your API. `buf` is able to detect the following categories of breaking changes:
+You can detect [breaking changes][breaking] between different versions of your API. `buf` is able to detect these categories of breaking changes:

 - [`FILE`](../breaking/rules.md#categories)
 - [`PACKAGE`](../breaking/rules.md#categories)